ftraquete/MetDataAug/README.md

 #### Note: Run Linear Augmentation of Data notebook first to generate the dataset store (processed_data_GD) used in other notebooks.

-#### 2nd Note: Warnings in notebooks were suppressed for them to look more clean in the repository.
-If ran, erase the warning suppresser (indicated in the beginning of the notebooks) to observe the warnings.
-This will be changed to only capture warnings on specific cells very soon.
+#### 2nd Note: Warnings in certain cells of notebooks were suppressed for them to look more clean in the repository.
+To see these warnings, erase the warning suppressor line in the begginning of those cells: %%capture --no-stdout.

 Code and notebooks related to the developed MDiN functions are also present here since they are not present in the paper_sMDiN repository (they were not addressed in the paper that led to that repository).